pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Examples/I2S/I2S_Audio/readme.txt

 @par Example Description

-This example provides basic implementation of audio features.
-It allows to play an audio file through the I2S peripheral and using the external codec implemented on the STM324xG_EVAL board.
+Basic implementation of audio features.
+This example allows playing an audio file with an external codec on the STM324xG_EVAL board through the I2S peripheral using DMA transfer.

 In this example the I2S input clock, provided by a dedicated PLL (PLLI2S),  is configured to have an audio sampling frequency at 48 KHz with Master clock enabled.